Skip to content

 updateHeight(node); // Update node height

 /* 2.
-Perform rotation operation to restore balance to the subtree */
+Perform rotation operation to restore balance to this subtree */

 node = rotate(node);